Bee: A High-Quality Corpus and Full-Stack Suite to Unlock Advanced Fully Open MLLMs: and

 \subsection{Stage 1: Data Aggregation and Preparation}

 The pipeline begins by assembling an initial pool of approximately 24 million image-text pairs from diverse community datasets, including LLaVA-OneVision~\citep{DBLP:journals/tmlr/0080ZGZ00ZZL0L25}, PixMo~\citep{DBLP:conf/cvpr/DeitkeC0T0PSMLS25}, and MAmmoth-VL~\citep{DBLP:conf/acl/GuoZLBLWZNCY25}, etc., where content overlap is a key challenge.
 To maximize data diversity and enhance processing efficiency, we performed rigorous deduplication at the pair level.
 Specifically, a sample was considered a duplicate and removed only if both its image (represented by a perceptual hash) and its textual instruction (represented by a simhash) were identical to those of another sample.
 This critical process significantly reduced redundancy, yielding a clean and unique set of image-instruction-response triplets.
-Finally, to guide subsequent processing, each sample was assigned a domain label (e.g., General, Chart, OCR, STEM) based on its original data source, which we manually inspected and categorized.
+Finally, to guide subsequent processing, each sample was assigned a domain label (e.g., General, Chart, OCR, STEM).
+Instead of performing computationally expensive per-instance classification, we employed an efficient coarse-grained strategy at the data source level.
+Specifically, for each aggregated data source, we manually inspected approximately five representative image-text pairs to determine a single overarching topic label, which was then uniformly assigned to all samples originating from that source.